thinkmechanic/gorilla-api-docs/source/includes/_authentication.md

 * **required for every request.**

-You'll need your `API_KEY` and `API_SECRET` to authenticate, and getting ahold of those is easy, just login to the [Gorilla.io App](https://app.gorilla.io) and visit your [Account](https://app.gorilla.io/account) tab.
+You'll need your `API_KEY` and `API_SECRET` to authenticate, and getting ahold of those is easy.
+Just login to the [Gorilla.io App](https://app.gorilla.io) and visit your [Account](https://app.gorilla.io/account) tab.
 Those credentials should be clearly labeled on that screen.